-This is a sample of the HESI A2 Anatomy and Physiology practice test.
-Let’s check it to know the test format for this section!
-Answer the questions and then scroll down to check the answers and explanations.
+Below is a sample of the HESI A2 Anatomy and Physiology practice test.
+Check it out to see how this section of the test is structured!
+After answering the questions, scroll down to review the explanations and answers.

 HESI A2 Anatomy and Physiology Practice Test Questions